 7-406.
-Bonds; exoneration; forfeiture.
+Bail bonds; exoneration; forfeiture.

 - A. Exoneration of bond.
-Unless otherwise ordered for good cause, a bond shall be automatically exonerated only under the following circumstances: - (1) twelve (12) months after the posting of the bond if the crime is a felony and no charges are pending in the district court; - (2) six (6) months after the posting of the bond if the crime is a misdemeanor or petty misdemeanor and no charges are pending; - (3) at any time prior to entry of a judgment of default on the bond if the district attorney approves; - (4) upon surrender of the defendant to the court by an unpaid surety; - (5) upon dismissal of the case without prejudice, unless the case involves a paid surety; or - (6) upon acquittal, conviction, or dismissal of the case with prejudice. - B. Surrender of the defendant by a paid surety.
-If the paid surety arrests the defendant under Section 31-3-4 NMSA 1978 prior to the entry of a judgment of default on the bond, the court may absolve the paid surety of responsibility to pay all or part of the bond. - C. Forfeiture.
-If the defendant has been released upon the execution of an unsecured appearance bond, percentage bond, property bond, cash bond, or surety bond under Rule 7-401 NMRA, and the defendant fails to appear in court as required, the court may declare a forfeiture of the bond.
+Unless otherwise ordered for good cause, a bond shall only be automatically exonerated: - (1) after twelve (12) months if the crime is a felony and no charges have been filed in the district court: - (2) after six (6) months if the crime is a misdemeanor or petty misdemeanor and no charges have been filed; - (3) at any time prior to entry of a judgment of default on the bond if the district attorney approves; or - (4) upon surrender of the defendant to the court by an unpaid surety. - B. Surrender of an offender by a paid surety.
+A person who is released upon execution of a bail bond by a paid surety may be arrested by the paid surety if the court has revoked the defendant's conditions of release pursuant to Rule 7-403 NMRA or if the court has declared a forfeiture of the bond pursuant to the provisions of this rule.
+If the paid surety delivers the defendant to the court prior to the entry of a judgment of default on the bond, the court may absolve the paid surety of responsibility to pay all or part of the bond. - C. Forfeiture.
+If there is a breach of condition of a bond, the court may declare a forfeiture of the bail.
 If a forfeiture has been declared, the court shall hold a hearing on the forfeiture prior to entering a judgment of default on the bond.
-A hearing on the forfeiture shall be held thirty (30) or more days after service of the Notice of Forfeiture and Hearing on the defendant, at the defendant's last known address, and on the surety, if any, in the manner provided by Rule 7-407 NMRA.
-A paid surety may appear in metropolitan court without the assistance of an attorney as provided in Rule 7-107 NMRA.
+A hearing on the forfeiture shall be held thirty (30) or more days after service of the Notice of Forfeiture and Order to Show Cause on the clerk of the court in the manner provided by Rule 7-407 NMRA.

 - D. Setting aside forfeiture.
-The court may direct that a forfeiture be set aside in whole or in part upon a showing of good cause why the defendant did not appear as required by the bond or if the defendant is surrendered by a surety, if any, into custody prior to the entry of a judgment of default on the bond.
-Notwithstanding any provision of law, no other refund of the bond shall be allowed. - E. Judgment of default; execution.
-If, after a hearing, the forfeiture is not set aside, the court shall enter a judgment of default on the bond.
-If the judgment of default is not paid within ten (10) days after it is filed and served on the defendant, at the defendant's last known address, and on the surety, if any, in the manner provided by Rule 7-407 NMRA, execution may issue thereon. - F. Appeal.
-Any aggrieved person may appeal from a judgment or order entered under this rule as authorized by law for appeals in civil actions in accordance with Rule 3-706 NMRA and Rule 1-073 NMRA.
+The court may direct that a forfeiture be set aside in whole or in part upon a showing of good cause why the defendant did not appear as required by the bond or if the defendant is surrendered by the surety into custody prior to the entry of a judgment of default on the bond.
+Notwithstanding any provision of law, no other refund of the bail bond shall be allowed. - E. Default judgment; execution.
+If, after a hearing, the forfeiture is not set aside, a default judgment on the bond shall be entered by the court.
+If the default judgment is not paid within ten (10) days after it is filed and served on the surety in the manner provided by Rule 7-407 NMRA, execution may issue thereon. - F. Appeal.
+Any aggrieved person may appeal from a judgment or order entered pursuant to this rule as authorized by law for appeals in civil actions in accordance with the Rule 3-706 NMRA of the Rules of Civil Procedure for the Metropolitan Courts and Rule 1-073 NMRA of the Rules of Civil Procedure for the District Courts.
 An appeal of a judgment or order entered under this rule does not stay the underlying criminal proceedings.

-[Effective, October 1, 1987; as amended by Supreme Court Order No. 10-8300-035, effective December 10, 2010; as amended by Supreme Court Order No. 17-8300-005, effective for all cases pending or filed on or after July 1, 2017.]
+[Effective, October 1, 1987; as amended by Supreme Court Order No. 10-8300-035, effective December 10, 2010.]